hardwareunknown/public/quad-barrel air cannon/README.md

 Quad-Barrel Air Cannon build video: https://youtu.be/Rig2nZphQ7A

-Note: quad-cannon-button.ino is the file used in the build video and project writeup. quad-cannon-nunchuk.ino is the file I used for my personal launcher in the demo video.
+*Note*: quad-cannon-button.ino is the file used in the build video and project writeup.

+quad-cannon-nunchuk.ino is the file I used for my personal launcher in the demo video.

 *** DISCLAIMER***: I am a hobbyist, not a programming professional.